silverstripe/silverstripe-omnipay/README.md

 Your application is responsible for:
 * Configuration of payment gateways, via YAML.
+* Providing system data
+    * amount
+    * currency
+    * return/cancel urls
-* Providing system (amount, currency, return urls, etc), and customer data (name, address, credit card details, etc).
+* Providing customer data (depending on gateway requirements)
+    * name
+    * address for billing/shipping
+    * credit card details
 * Linking one, or many payments to the thing you want to pay for.

 This payment module is responsible for: